 Earrings must be removed for PE lessons, including swimming, for reasons of safety.
 Staff are not permitted to remove or replace earrings, so it is essential that any child wearing them can both remove and replace them unaided.
 Please provide a small bag or container so that your child can store their earrings safely.
 Members of staff are not responsible for your child’s jewellery.

-If your child has recently had their ears pierced and are unable to take out their earrings for a period of time, then they will not be able to take part in any PE lessons.
+If your child has recently had their ears pierced or are unable to take out their earrings independently, then they must be covered with plasters for them to be able to take part in PE lessons.
 May we suggest that the best time to have ears pierced would be at the beginning of the summer holidays so that they have time to be fully healed before the start of the autumn term.

 Make up